Weakly Hadamard diagonalizable graphs and Quantum State Transfer

 Cospectral vertices have the same eigenvalue supports.
 Moreover, strongly cospectral vertices are cospectral, but the converse is not true.
-For more about strong cospectrality, see Godsil and Smith \cite{godsil2017}.
+For more about strong cospectrality, see Godsil and Smith \cite{godsil2024strongly}.

 The following result will be useful in characterizing strong cospectrality in WHD graphs.
-For each eigenvalue $\lambda$ of $M$, we denote an orthogonal basis of eigenvectors associated to $\lambda$ by $W(\lambda)$.
+For each eigenvalue $\lambda$ of $L$, we let $W(\lambda)$ be an orthogonal basis of eigenvectors associated with $\lambda$.
 Some simple Python code that checks strong cospectrality according to Lemma~\ref{SC} is available for download at \cite{sup}.

-\begin{lemma} Vertices $u$ and $v$ are strongly cospectral if and only if for each $\lambda\in\sigma_u(M)$, either $\textbf{x}(u)=\textbf{x}(v)$ for all $\textbf{x}\in W(\lambda)$ or $\textbf{x}(u)=-\textbf{x}(v)$ for all $\textbf{x}\in W(\lambda)$.
+\begin{lemma} Vertices $u$ and $v$ are strongly cospectral if and only if for each $\lambda\in\sigma_u$, either $\mathbf{x}(u)=\mathbf{x}(v)$ for all $\mathbf{x}\in W(\lambda)$ or $\mathbf{x}(u)=-\mathbf{x}(v)$ for all $\mathbf{x}\in W(\lambda)$.
 Moreover, if $u$ and $v$ are strongly cospectral, then

 \end{lemma}